codefoster/codefoster.com/source/_drafts/msMatchMedia-programmatic-access-to-media-queries.md

 ---
 title: 'msMatchMedia: programmatic access to media queries'
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

-If you throw down with a media query like this&hellip;
+If you throw down with a media query like this...;

 <pre class="brush: css;">
 @media screen and (-ms-view-state: fullscreen-portrait) {
     p { color: purple; }
 }</pre>

-&hellip;then you&rsquo;re going to get purple text in all of your paragraphs, right?
+...;then you&rsquo;re going to get purple text in all of your paragraphs, right?

 Well, what if you wanted to check to see if you were in fullscreen-portrait from your code so you could do something fancy.
 Of course, you get some help from Windows with that.
 If you&rsquo;re using the _navigation_ project template then you can implement an _updateLayout _method when you define a page and one of the parameters you&rsquo;ll receive is _viewState_.